 The Plans and BID or Proposal Forms, state specifically which material will be supplied by the Department.
 ALL OTHER MATERIALS SHALL BE ASSUMED TO BE FURNISHED BY THE CONTRACTOR.
 The Contractor should refer to the appropriate "Furnish and Install ..."
 Specification to determine what other materials will be required to complete the installation.
 Those materials must be required to complete the installation.
-Those materials must then meet the physical Specifications stated.
-The Contractor shall also supply all miscellaneous materials that will result in a complete and acceptable project.
+Those materials must be required to complete the contractor shall also supply all miscellaneous materials that will result in a complete and acceptable project.